vigneshsankariyer1234567890/tp/docs/UserGuide.md

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+Teletubbies automatically saves the data in the hard disk after any command that changes the data.
 There is no need to save manually.

+For exporting the current data as a separate JSON file, refer to [Exporting contacts](#exporting-contacts-export).

+### Loading the data

+Teletubbies will automatically load up the data from your previous session, allowing you to pick up right where you left off.
+There is no need to load manually.

+For importing a separate JSON file into the application, refer to [Importing contacts](#importing-contacts-import).

-### Editing the data file
+### Editing the data

-AddressBook data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
+Teletubbies will save the data as a JSON file `[JAR file location]/data/teletubbies-ddmmyyyy-hhmm.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, Teletubbies will discard all data and start with an empty data file at the next run!
 </div>

-### Archiving data files `[coming in v2.0]`

-_Details coming soon ..._

 --------------------------------------------------------------------------------------------------------------------